Text size

 • Afternoon: Short trip to Murvagh Beach; bring a book.

-• Evening: Dinner in town, slow stroll through the Diamond.
+• Evening: Dinner in town, slow stroll through the Old Abbey and around the Bank Walk.

 Day 2 – Coastal Drift